 There are no meetings to attend, but you’re not on your own.
 You see, Noom is a mobile coaching app for your phone that aims to help you make behavioral changes in how you look at food.

-There was a time in my life where I could turn anything unhealthy, healthy, but now Noom has taught me to squash the insane and warped way I viewed food to now looking at food the way a sane person should.
+There was a time in my life when I could turn anything unhealthy healthy, but now Noom has taught me to squash the insane and warped way I viewed food to now look at food the way a sane person should.
 More on that below.

 That’s right, you heard me.
 NO FOOD IS OFF-LIMITS.
 If you want a slice of carrot cake, you can have it, but it needs to fit into your daily calorie budget.